-Anti-gay activists have argued for years that sexual orientation is a choice and changeable – but only for lesbians and gay men, not heterosexuals.
-They often claim "homosexuality" is not real, but only a form of mental illness or an emotional disorder that can be "cured" through psychological or religious intervention.
-Anti-gay activists claim that being gay is a curable condition, and therefore lesbians, gay men and bisexual people do not need or deserve equal treatment under the law or protection from discrimination.
+Anti-LGBTQ activists have argued for years that sexual orientation is a choice and changeable – but only for people attracted to the same sex, not heterosexuals.
+They often claim "homosexuality" is not real, but rather a form of mental illness or an emotional disorder that can be "cured" through psychological or religious intervention.
+Anti-LGBTQ activists claim that being attracted to the same sex is a curable condition, and therefore people attracted to the same sex do not need or deserve equal treatment under the law or protection from discrimination.

 American Psychiatric Association